naaznabiha/ResumeTailorAI/README.md

 1. Clone this repo.
 2. Run `pip install -r requirements.txt`.
 3. Add your OpenAI API key to `.env`.  (used ollama so dont do that)

-## tag @naaaaaz05 on Instagram if you've ever cloned or used this project <3